|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-For his role in the December 10, 1941 bombing mission as bombardier aboard B-17C 40-2045 Levin was hailed as the first Jewish-American war hero and "Meyer Levin Day" was celebrated in Brooklyn, NY with a commemorative plaque given to his parents by local politicians.
-He continued to fly combat missions with the 43rd Bombardment Group in Australia and New Guinea until he went Missing In Action (MIA) on January 7, 1941 as bombardier aboard B-17F 41-24383 that ditched into the Gulf of Papua.
+Levin was hailed as the first Jewish-American war hero and "Meyer Levin Day" was celebrated in Brooklyn, NY with a commemorative plaque given to his parents by local politicians.
+Afterwards, he was evacuated to Australia and continued to fly combat missions as a bombardier assigned to the 43rd Bombardment Group (43rd BG) in New Guinea until he went Missing In Action (MIA) on January 7, 1941 aboard B-17F 41-24383 that ditched into the Gulf of Papua.
 In Australia, he had an Australian wife and fathered a son.
 Levin earned the Distinguished Flying Cross (DSC), Silver Star with two Oak Leaf Clusters and Purple Heart posthumously.
 He is memorialized on the tablets of the missing at Manila American Cemetery.

 Eugene Eisenberg adds:

 "In 1942, I met Kelly's wife and son Corky.
 I became very close to the Kelly family and also Corky.
 I also spent time with Bob Altman, Joe Bean, Willard Money and James Halkyard who is still alive today in Washington State.
 I have also have the original drawing by Dizon who made the original drawing and took a photograph of the wreckage in December 1941.
 I also have several pictures of the original crew taken on Midway Airfield September 5, 1941.

 USAF Serial Number Search Results - B-17C Flying Fortress 40-2045

 "2045 (30th BS, 19th BG) shot down by Japanese fighters Dec 10, 1941 Luzon, Philippines.
 First USAAF B-17 lost in actual combat.
 Capt Colin P. Kelly killed."